Patchier/i-can-hear-vegas-knocking/README.md

 7. Once the files are copied over, run the FalloutNVpatch.exe.
 This will patch your New Vegas exe to be Large Address Aware, letting you enjoy the list with a severely decreased risk of crashing.

 8. IMPORTANT: IF YOU'RE USING GOG, DELETE THE FNV-Lang.esp PLUGIN.

-9. In the Tools folder, open the NVHR subfolder, and copy the files within (Data and d3dx9_38.dll) into your New Vegas installation location.

 ## Starting the game